 Previous speakers referred to the need to support nurses.
 We must support them, and we must also be supportive of teachers, paramedics, gardaí and front-line staff.
 That will be a very big issue next year.
 We in the Seanad and Deputies must support those who provide front-line services.

 I will not go into the Local Government Bill 2018 at this stage because we will have time tonight.
-The Minister of State, Deputy Phelan, made a good and positive suggestion last night, that we would have an all-day session in the Seanad on the role of local government with an emphasis on elected mayors, I presume executive elected mayors.
+The Minister of State, Deputy Phelan, made a good and positive suggestion last night, that we would have an all-day session in the Seanad on the role of local government with an emphasis on elected mayors.
+I presume he meant executive elected mayors.
 I am aware the Leader was present for most of the debate, including that part of it.
 Would the Leader consider timetabling such a debate at some stage in January?
 It was a good suggestion from the Minister of State and he is committed to it.
 It would be a very good opportunity for the House to discuss this complex issue of devolved powers.

 I thank the Government and acknowledge that the Planning Regulator, as set out and envisaged under the Planning and Development (Amendment) Act 2018, was formally announced.

-An official from the Department is taking the job and I acknowledge the Government's commitment to driving this with a very fast timeline.
-This Bill was only enacted very recently and, after a competitive interview process, there has now been the announcement of the appointment of a new planning regulator.
+An official from the Department is taking the job and I acknowledge the Government's commitment to driving it with a very fast timeline.
+The Bill was only enacted very recently and, after a competitive interview process, there has been the announcement of the appointment of a new planning regulator.
 It is welcome and the Joint Committee on Housing, Planning and Local Government, rather than the Seanad, should invite the new director to appear.
 I acknowledge the speed and efficiency in setting out the interview process and independently determining a suitable and capable candidate.

 As the decision did not go the way of the committee member in question, there was a remark about it.
 We had this in the case of the Sláintecare report, from which Senators were excluded.
 This is wrong and unfair.

 I ask for a debate in the new year on the broader issue of foreign affairs.
-I wish to ask where our independent voice is as a country because, under this Government, it seems to have disappeared.
+I wish to ask where our independent voice is as a country because, under the Government, it seems to have disappeared.
 I will cite a few examples of this.
 We expelled two Russian diplomats earlier this year, on the say-so of MI6 because there was no evidence at the time.
 I contrast that with our response to Saudi Arabia after the horrific killing of Jamal Khashoggi, when we did absolutely nothing.
 There are 52 people employed by the Saudi Arabian Embassy here, the same number as in the British Embassy.
 One can expect such a figure for staff in the UK Embassy but what are the 52 Saudi diplomats actually doing here?
 It is astounding that there are so many staff employed here.

 The second example is Palestine, in respect of which the continual refusal of the Government to apply the decision of the Dáil to recognise the State of Palestine is hugely disappointing, as is the refusal to get on board with Senator Black's Economic Activities (Occupied Territories) Bill.
 It seems we are not prepared to do anything that might upset the American Administration or the US chamber of commerce.

 The third example is PESCO.
 We know from Médecins sans Frontières that 14,000 migrants have been driven back to Libya this year.
 That is against international law and against a promise made by the European Union not to allow them to be driven back to be sold as slaves, tortured, raped and mutilated.
-There has been no comment from the Tánaiste and Minister for Foreign Affairs and Trade on this.
+There has been no comment from the Tánaiste and Minister for Foreign Affairs and Trade on this issue.

 Senator Colm Burke was treated in an appalling manner at the meeting of the joint committee yesterday.
 I missed the meeting but the Leader needs to address the issue because we have parity in those committees.